bbc/sqs-consumer/README.md

 ```

 > **Note**
-> Note: This library assumes you are using [AWS SDK v3](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-sqs/index.html).
+> This library assumes you are using [AWS SDK v3](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-sqs/index.html).
 If you are using v2, please install v5.8.0:
 >
 > ```bash
 > npm install sqs-consumer@5.8.0 --save-dev